treboryatska/gitdao/README.md

 Idr 0x2574806fD47E49A53dC2bB0b5f5c12Ecb445CDa4
 ```

-Note: We will have to look at all git history of this file, not just the last version of it, to avoid someone adding their public key and then removing it.
+Note1: We will have to look at all git history of this file, not just the last version of it, to avoid someone adding their public key and then removing it.
 Also tokens can be transfered between users.
 So CPC will check the balance of all address linked to that user. (*pending to improve*)

+Note2: When `daoContributions.txt` is read it should only consider an address of a user if it was written by the same user.
+This is to avoid someone adding someone else's address to the file.

 ## Components